narthur/research-library/README.md

 - featured tags become category listing pages
 - category listings can be sorted and filtered by any field
 - entries are published to the front page and an RSS feed by "date linked" field
+- Each link automatically gets its own detail page
+- Entries on the front page or category pages include a link to the detail page, plus a direct link to the resource